 - Follow the group’s rules – read up the guidelines and don’t get banned from the group.

 If you are selling services or products through your website or blog, make sure that you are providing value to your readers.
 Interesting and SEO-oriented posts will attract more organic traffic and help you get your brand started.

-So, can you run a successful e-commerce business by simply selling on social media or your blog?
-Absolutely!
+In a way it’s simple – Can you run a successful e-commerce business by selling on social media or your blog?

 This platform is ideal for a small business or bloggers that want to monetize their products and services.
 While it lacks a website building module, Shopify Light requires minimal investment for starting out.

 Furthermore, the one-click checkouts and embedded shopping carts make it appealing to customers and assuring conversions.

 Finally, as the Lite plan is thought out with scaling in mind, you can upgrade anytime you need it.

 Frankly, you can’t go wrong with Shopify Lite.
 If you are looking for a powerful, yet simple-to-use e-commerce platform, it will cover most of your needs.